 The Capital Improvement Program (CIP) is a five-year program that includes street, sidewalk, sewer, and Complete Streets projects.
 Street and sidewalk projects are typically paving or maintenance.
 The City's pavement management program is currently part of the CIP.
 Sewer projects include proactive and reactive repairs and some of these can include associated restoration work in the road and sidewalk.
-According to the 2017-19 CIP:
+According to the current CIP (7/24/17), repair, and construction, including the installation of green infrastructure.

-[DPW] requests for fiscal years 2018-22 include roadway repair, maintenance, and reconstruction; bridge and dam repair; Complete Streets work including curb extensions, striping, traffic calming, and bicycle and pedestrian amenities; and sewer and stormwater management system maintenance, repair, and construction, including the installation of green infrastructure.
+[DPW] requests for fiscal years 2018-22 include roadway repair, maintenance, and reconstruction; bridge and dam repair; Complete Streets work including curb extensions, striping, traffic calming, and bicycle and pedestrian amenities; and sewer and stormwater management system maintenance,